Recruiting Guidelines and Expectations for Students and Employers

 The Career Center adheres to the Policies, Statements & Procedures as set forth by the Office for Institutional Equity at Duke University.
 This includes the Nondiscrimination Statement, which states the following:

-Duke prohibits discrimination on the basis of race, color, religion, national origin, disability, veteran status, sexual orientation, gender identity, gender expression, sex, genetic information, or age in the administration of its educational policies, admission policies, financial aid, employment, or any other university program or activity.
+Duke prohibits discrimination on the basis of age, color, disability, gender, gender identity, gender expression, genetic information, national origin, race, religion, sex, sexual orientation, or veteran status, in the administration of its educational policies, admissions policies, financial aid, employment, or any other institution program or activity.

-Offer Guidelines for Employers of Duke University Students
+Offer Guidelines for Employers of Duke Students (Summer 2024 – Spring 2025)

 In consultation with recommendations from our professional organization, the National Association of Colleges and Employers (NACE), we have established the following employer guidelines for the upcoming recruiting season.
 The Duke University Career Center expects that student candidates for jobs and internship opportunities receive adequate time to evaluate offers in order to make informed decisions regarding their careers and employment.
 The following guidelines aim to balance the recruiting needs of employers and to provide our students with adequate time to make informed decisions about job and internship offers.
 We also believe these guidelines help mitigate instances of students reneging on offers.